Probiotic Foods For Kids: What Parents Need To Know

 This is because different foods affect our gut bacteria and the gut itself differently.

-The typical Western diet, which is high in animal proteins, sugar, processed foods and saturated fat, results in less-diverse gut bacteria and promotes inflammation which can increase our risk of health issues and chronic disease.
+The typical Western diet, which is high in animal proteins, sugar, processed foods and saturated fat, results in less-diverse gut bacteria and promotes inflammation, which can increase our risk of health issues and chronic disease.

 Fibre and gut health for kids

-When it comes to what we eat, dietary fibre appears to be the most significant influencer of the gut microbiome.
-The foods we eat affect the diversity and composition of microbiota in the gut - those gut bugs are healthiest when their hosts (that’s us) consume plant foods that are high in fibre.
+The foods we eat affect the diversity and composition of microbiota in the gut - those gut bugs are healthiest when their hosts (that’s us) consume plant foods that are high in fiber.

 Fibre is only found in plant foods and is the part of a food that isn’t digested in the small intestine.

-This means that it moves into our large intestine where most of our gut bacteria live.
-When these bacteria digest fibre they produce short chain fatty acids that nourish the gut barrier, which in turn improves immune function and reduces inflammation, helping to protect against chronic disease later in life.
+When these bacteria digest fiber they produce short-chain fatty acids that nourish the gut barrier, which in turn improves immune function and reduces inflammation, helping to protect against chronic disease later in life.

-Good sources of fibre include:
+Good sources of fibre

 • Fruit and vegetables - fresh, frozen or tinned

-• Wholegrain breakfast cereals such as oats, muesli, Weetbix and Weeties
+• Wholegrain breakfast cereals such as oats, muesli, Weetbix and Weeties or other whole-wheat cereal

 • Wholegrain crackers